benjamincrozat/content/articles/bun-package-manager.md

 ---
 Author: Benjamin Crozat
-Title: Use Bun as your package manager in any Laravel project
-Description: Enjoy a faster workflow to build your front-end dependencies in your Laravel projects, thanks to the package management abilities of Bun.
+Title: Bun vs. NPM, Yarn, pnpm, and others
+Description: Learn why Bun is a great and can be used as a package manager, replacing NPM, Yarn, pnpm, and others.
-Published at: 2023-09-10
+Published at: 2023-09-11
 Modified at:
-Categories: javascript, laravel
+Categories: javascript
 ---

+## What is Bun?

-[Bun](https://bun.sh) is a fast JavaScript all-in-one toolkit which can be used as a package manager.
-I wrote about it in more details: [What's the fuss around Bun's package manager abilities?](https://benjamincrozat.com/bun-package-manager)
+**[Bun](https://bun.sh) is a fast JavaScript all-in-one toolkit.** It can be used as a runtime (a drop-in replacement much faster than Node.js), as a test runner, and even as a package manager.
+Which is what interests us today.

-But first, let's see why you should care about Bun as a Laravel developer.
+Unlike Node.js or Deno, Bun is built on top of [Webkit](https://webkit.org)'s JavaScript engine (JavaScriptCore).
+Webkit is the basis for Mobile Safari on Apple's mobile platforms, as well as Safari for Mac.

 ## Why would you switch away from NPM, pnpm, or Yarn?

-Most Laravel developers don't use Node.js for anything other than compiling front-end assets.
-So, why would you take some time to switch to Bun instead of sticking with a regular Node.js runtime?
+Why would you take some time to switch to Bun instead of sticking with a regular Node.js runtime?

 Well, if you actually test Bun, you will notice how incredibly faster than Node.js it is. **Up to 30x!**